GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-4_rhino-nurbs.md

 ---
 # Modeling with NURBS
 ## Module Summary:
-We were able model the Casa Bahia Azul using simple extrusions made of polylines with straight segments.
+We were able model the Casa Bahia Azul using simple extrusions made of straight segments, but Rhino is capable of much more than that.
 This module introduces the use of freeform curves and surfaces in Rhino.
-It will first give a brief overview of what NURBS geometry is and how it works.
-It will then use NURBS modeling to create the terrain surrounding the building.
+It starts with a quick overview of how geometry was described in the past and how it's donw in Rhino, followed by a freeform modeling exercise, and finally explores creating the terrain surrounding the Casa Bahia Azul.

-## What are NURBS?

-Overview TK
+## Introduction to NURBS Geometry
+### A Very Brief History of Architectural Geometry

-The main way that Rhino stores and describes geometric objects is called NURBS, which is short for "Non-Uniform Rational Basis-Splines".
+The primary system Rhino uses to describe geometric objects is called NURBS, which is short for "Non-Uniform Rational Basis-Splines".
+To understand what that means, let's quickly look at the ways architects used geometry in the past.

-Classical geometry, the kind done in ancient Greece, was constructed out of straight lines and circles.
+Classical geometry, the kind done in ancient Greece, was built up from straight lines and circles.
 These two forms corresponded to two tools that were used to draw them, the straightedge and the compass.
-Problems in geometry were solved by drawing, and specifically by drawing using machines.
+Problems in geometry were solved by drawing, specifically by drawing using machines. --drawing as logic --beauty, aesthetics, order

 The many things you could construct, or relationships that you could prove, with a straightedge and compass were written down by Euclid in a book called the Elements.

-- Descartes
+This geometric system is easy to see in the architecture of classical Greece and Rome.
+Small-scale ornament that could be completed by individual masons is organic and expressive, but the overall forms

+For a long time, these tools and forms were the basis of Western geometry, and by extension, architecture.

+--pantheon

+Even in the middle ages, gothic cathedrals were

+During the enlightenment, Renee Descartes developed a system for representing functions and shapes, uniting algebraic analysis and geometry

+But there was no good way of drawing, so architecture didn't change

+But cubes and spheres are no use for designing airplanes, and in the mid 20th century we suddenly needed a lot of airplanes.

+To design them we borrowed a tool from boatbuilding, the Spline.

 - wwii, airplanes, splines
 - cars, bezier, casteljau

-- explain the acronym
-- basic math
+## What are NURBS?

 ### Working with NURBS Curves

-To start experimenting with NURBS geometry, use the `Curve` command, changing "Degree" to 1 in the command prompt.
-Then click a few times arbitrarily to create a curve, like so:
+To start experimenting with NURBS geometry, use the `Curve` command.
+Change "Degree" to 1 in the command prompt, then click a few times arbitrarily to create a curve, like so:

 ![Degree-1 curve](images/12-4/degree-1.PNG#img-left)